ChrastilLab/Concord/README.md

 # Concord

 [WIP] Website for RA/Admin Management in Research

+`npm install` to install all required packages\
+`npm run start` to start the webapp on localhost:3000